Support from the far right is far from right… for Armenia

 Photo: AfD members on visit to Khankendi, October 18, 2020.
 Armenian Public Television

 A delegation of German members of the Bundestag and the Landtag (provincial parliament) visited the unrecognized “Nagorno-Karabakh Republic” on 18 October amid the ongoing war.
 The delegation included Steffen Kotré, Andreas Galau and Andreas Kalbitz, all from the Alternative for Germany (AfD) party.
-These politicians belong to a longer list of far-right forces that have voiced their support to the Armenian cause in the current conflict in South Caucasus.
+These politicians belong to a long list of far-right forces that have voiced their support to the Armenian cause in the current conflict in the South Caucasus.

 After the outbreak of hostilities on 27 September in Nagorno-Karabakh, where the Azerbaijani Army launched the deoccupation campaign of its territories, the Armenian side promoted a narrative on clash of civilizations, by adding a religious dimension to the conflict and attempting to portray it as a war between Christians and Muslims.
 Parroted by the Armenian leadership and society, the favorite slogans such as “the last bastion of the Western civilization”, “a stronghold against the growing Turkic/Islamic Caliphate” not only distorted the essence of the confrontation, but also tried to divert international attention from the fact of the occupation of Azerbaijani territories.
 Dismissed as a pseudo-intellectual and racist concept, the so-called “clash of civilizations”, however, finds sympathy and support amongst the far-right and populist groups across the continent.
 Over the past few weeks, statements of solidarity with Armenians have come mainly from the most controversial political figures and forces in Europe.